DECLARATION OF PRINCIPALS

 The individual seeks to appease tensions (internal-external) by becoming dependent on a substance or habit of life, which ultimately results in the loss of autonomy and freedom in the individual.

 In other words, dependence is defined as the symptom of an imbalance in an individual's relationship with herself and her environment.
 It is an expensive means that exacerbates the difficulties of adaptation.
 Thus, preventing the individual from searching for more appropriate or effective solutions to manage her difficulties.
-From this perspective, it is important to emphasize that The Way Out does not consider dependence as the result of a wholly organic illness, nor as a form of moral vice, a lack of will, an allergy to the substance or purely a genetic problem.
+From this perspective, it is important to emphasize that The Way Out does not consider dependence as the result of a wholly organic illness, nor as a form of moral vice, a lack of will or a genetic problem.

 Feminist intervention promotes gender equality and takes into account the reality that women have different needs than men.
 These principles guide our approach and intervention philosophy: